IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 > and appear in the generated PDF in italics but do so only **after** all team members agree that the requirements for that section and current Sprint have been met. **Do not** delete future Sprint expectations._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: Autobots
 * Team members
-  * MEMBER1
+  * Johanna Wichmann
-  * MEMBER2
+  * Conner Meagher
-  * MEMBER3
+  * Isaac Ingram
-  * MEMBER4
+  * Darius Nakis

 ## Executive Summary

-This is a summary of the project.
+We are making a website with a working frontend and backend for an organization that needs donations and items to help run it.

 ### Purpose
 >  _**[Sprint 2 & 4]** Provide a very brief statement about the project and the most